p4tc-dev/docs/why-p4tc.md

 takes an unreasonably long time to upstream because care needs to be taken to ensure backward compatibility.

-But even when datapath offload frameworks exist, such as the TC MAT architectures, adding small extensions is non-trivial for the same (proces) reasons.
+But even when datapath offload frameworks exist, such as the TC architecture, adding small extensions is non-trivial for the same (process) reasons.
 As an example, when an enterprise consumer requires a simple offload match to extend the tc *flower* classifier with the end goal to eventually be supported by a distro vendor such as RH, Ubuntu, SUSE etc it could take multiple years for such a feature to show up in the enterprise consumer's network.
 Adding a basic header field match offload (as trivial as that may sound),
 requires: